scholarslab/scholarslab.github.io/collections/_people/kathleen-king.md

 roles:
 - Praxis Fellow, 2023-2024
 ---
-Kathleen King is a 2023-2024 Praxis Fellow.
+Kathleen King was a 2023-2024 Praxis Fellow.